SS Katowice

-SS Katowice, originally named SS Vendemiare, was a 1925-built, 82 m-long Polish merchant steamship.
+SS Katowice, originally named SS Vendemiaire, was a 1925-built, 82 m-long Polish merchant steamship.
 It was owned by Polish Ocean Lines and was registered in Gdynia.

 The ship served during World War II, including at Normandy landings.

 On 1 March 1949 the ship wrecked on Terschelling, the Netherlands.
 The crew members were rescued.

 Ship details

 The ship had an iron hull, and measured 82.4 m by 12.2 m and had a draught of 5.5 m.
 She was assessed at 1,995 BRT.
 The ship had one two-cylinder compound steam engine a single shaft, one screw and three masts.